-Retail vendors selling federally classed Restricted and Commercial class (Schedule 1 or 2) pesticides must employ one individual holding a Commercial Pesticide Dispenser Certificate.
-Retail vendors selling Domestic class pesticides must employ one individual that holds a Lawn and Garden Pesticide Dispenser Certificate.
+Retail vendors selling federally classed Restricted and Commercial class (Schedule 1 or 2) pesticides must employ at least one individual holding a Commercial Pesticide Dispenser Certificate.
+Retail vendors selling Domestic class pesticides must employ at least one individual that holds a Lawn and Garden Pesticide Dispenser Certificate.

 Commercial Pesticide Dispenser Certification